Symmetrical Expanding Triangle Pattern Trading Tips

 When observing the Symmetrical Expanding Triangle pattern, an increase in market volatility is often noted.
 If an upward trend is present and the price breaks out above the triangle, it indicates a continuation of the uptrend.
 Conversely, if the price breaks out below the triangle, it suggests a reversal in the uptrend.
 Similarly, the same principle applies within a downtrend.
 If the price breaks out below the triangle in a downtrend, it indicates a continuation of the downtrend, while breaking out above suggests a reversal.
 As seen, the Symmetrical Expanding Triangle pattern is considered a neutral chart pattern.
 The direction of trade orders depends on how the pattern completes and how the price breaks the upper or lower lines.

-Long Position with Symmetrical Expanding Triangle Pattern:
+Long Position with the Symmetrical Expanding Triangle Pattern

 • Long Position (Buy): It's possible to place a buy order above the upper line of the Expanding Triangle (after the confirmation candle is formed) once the price breaks above this line.